 Choose fresh oregano leaves featuring vibrant green color and a firm stem.
-It should be free from mold, discoloration or yellowing.
-Try to buy dried oregano from the organic farm and processed from authentic sources since it assurances you that the product is free from irradiation and pesticide residues.
+It should be free from mold, discoloration, or yellowing.
+Try to buy dried oregano from the organic farm and process from authentic sources since it assurances you that the product is free from irradiation and pesticide residues.

 In order to keep the fragrance and aromatic flavor intact, oregano leaves are generally used just prior to preparing recipes.

 Here are some serving tips: